opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~
  |Fireball|

-Create in the selected column a ball of flames erupting from a point.
+Creates a new column/layer containing a ball of flames erupting from a point.

 A range of colors can be defined setting the RGBA values of color 1 and color 2.
 The stage of the displacement map image can be controlled by using the Evolution value; by setting the variation of this value between two keys, you set how much the displacement map image changes during the animation.